iesmatauw/StackBuilder/README.md

 StackBuilder can not handle heterogeneous problems such as:
 * palletizing with several case types,
-* producing solutions that do not rely on layers
+* producing solutions that do not rely on layers,